Published On: Apr 02 2013 06:37:40 PM CDTUpdated On: Apr 05 2015 01:00:00 AM CDT

 1937: Colin Powell, who would go on to become a four-star general in the United States Army, the chairman of the Joint Chiefs of staff, and the 65th U.S. secretary of state, is born in New York City.

-1936: An F5 tornado kills at least 233 in and around Tupelo, Miss., making it the fourth deadliest tornado in United States history.
+1936: An F5 tornado kills at least 233 in and around Tupelo, Mississippi, making it the fourth deadliest tornado in United States history.
 The storm was part of an outbreak of 17 tornadoes that killed at least 436 people in the Southeastern United States over two days.

-1933: Actor and comedian Frank Gorshin, best known for playing The Riddler on the 1960s TV show "Batman," is born in Pittsburgh, Pa.
+1933: Actor and comedian Frank Gorshin, best known for playing The Riddler on the 1960s TV show "Batman," is born in Pittsburgh, Pennsylvania.
 He died of lung cancer at age 72 on May 17, 2005.

 1933: U.S. President Franklin D. Roosevelt signs Executive Order 6101 to establish the Civilian Conservation Corps, providing unskilled manual labor jobs related to the conservation and development of natural resources in rural lands owned by federal, state and local governments.
 Over the course of nine years, 2.5 million young men planted nearly 3 billion trees, constructed more than 800 parks nationwide and upgraded most state parks, updated forest fire fighting methods, and built a network of service buildings and public roadways in remote areas.